TorMap/tormap/README.md

 Build docker image:
 1. Go to `backend` directory where file `gradlew` is located
 2. Make sure [docker](https://docs.docker.com/get-docker/) is installed and the docker daemon is running
-3. Run command: `./gradlew && ./gradlew bootBuildImage`
+3. Run command: `./gradlew && ./gradlew -Pprod bootBuildImage`
 4. A new image named juliushenke/tormap should be available in your local docker registry
 5. Run image in new container with command: `docker run -p 8080:8080 juliushenke/tormap` (optionally add the flag `-v ~/tormap.mv.db:/workspace/resources/database/tormap.mv.db` to mount a preprocessed DB from your host file system into the container)
 6. Backend should be available at http://localhost:8080